LoriRoussey/exegetes.eu.org/_posts/EN_posts/2016-05-09-legal-action-against-the-french-surveillance-law.md

 comments: true
 ---

-In June 2015, French newspaper Le Figaro titled: "Opponents to the Surveillance Law make their last-ditch effort"[^figaro].
+In June 2015, French newspaper Le Figaro titled: "Opponents to the Surveillance Law make their last-ditch effort"[^](Source: [Le Figaro, 23 June 2015 \[FR\]](http://www.lefigaro.fr/secteur/high-tech/2015/06/23/32001-20150623ARTFIG00268-loi-renseignement-les-opposants-tirent-leur-derniere-cartouche.php).
 Not so!
 Since the partial validation of the Surveillance Bill by the French Constitutional Council last summer, we have been working to lodge a complaint with the French Council of State.

-[^figaro]: Source: [Le Figaro, 23 June 2015 \[FR\]](http://www.lefigaro.fr/secteur/high-tech/2015/06/23/32001-20150623ARTFIG00268-loi-renseignement-les-opposants-tirent-leur-derniere-cartouche.php)

 This Friday, we filed several new documents with the help of the [Spinosi-Sureau law firm](http://www.spinosi-sureau.fr/index.html).
 These documents detail all of our arguments against French surveillance.
 Three years after the start of the Snowden revelations, while the Rule of Law buckles a little more each month under the battering of the Police State, we are now turning to judges to enforce our fundamental rights.

 # What is the scope of these actions?

-On 30 November 2015, the Federation of non-profit Internet service providers (FDN Federation), La Quadrature du Net and the French Data Network[^FDN](FDN), intiatied proceedings against the first three decrees implementing the [Surveillance Law\(s\)](https://wiki.laquadrature.net/French_Intelligence_Laws)[^trad].
+On 30 November 2015, the Federation of non-profit Internet service providers (FDN Federation), La Quadrature du Net and the French Data Network[^](The first French non-profit Internet access provider.)(FDN), intiatied proceedings against the first three decrees implementing the [Surveillance Law\(s\)](https://wiki.laquadrature.net/French_Intelligence_Laws)[^](La Quadrature du Net has translated these two laws.
+This translation is not official, but is the only one available.).

-[^FDN]: The first French non-profit Internet access provider.
-[^trad]: La Quadrature du Net has translated these two laws.
-This translation is not official, but is the only one available.

 Later on, following the publication of two additional decrees, two new challenges were introduced (one of which was filed by Igwan, a non-profit Internet access provider in the Antilles, member of the FDN Federation).